-Nestled in a protected canyon, South Pass City boomed with the discovery of gold in the late 1860s and became one of the busiest cities in the region.
 Approximately 2,000 miners lived in ramshackle housing around the city, hauled their gold to the assay office and spent it in the community’s then-thriving businesses.
-By 1872, work at the Clarissa Mine dwindled, and most of the miners moved on, leaving behind the town they created.
+By 1872, work at the Clarissa Mine dwindled, and most miners had moved on, leaving behind the town they had created.

-Visit this deserted settlement, which consists of more than 20 authentically restored structures, and partake in new inal pastimes such as panning for gold in Willow Creek and ordering a sarsaparilla soda at the Smith-Sherlock General Store.
+You can partake in original pastimes, such as panning for gold in Willow Creek and ordering a sarsaparilla soda at the Smith-Sherlock General Store.

 2. Atlantic City

-Be sure to stop by the Atlantic City Mercantile, which is listed on the National Register of Historic Places, to grab a drink and a bite to eat.
+You’ll find Atlantic City 30 miles southwest of Lander off Wyoming Highway 28.
+The town boasts 40 preserved original structures.
+Be sure to stop by the Atlantic City Mercantile, listed on the National Register of Historic Places, to grab a drink and a bite to eat.

 4. Grand Encampment Copper District

-The discovery of copper and development of the Ferris-Haggarty copper mine in the Sierra Madre in 1897 gave rise to several mining towns, most of which are now ghost towns.
-This includes Battle, atop the Continental Divide, and Dillon, which was established a mile from the mine.
-Many of the buildings from the town of Battle have been relocated to nearby Encampment, such as the one that was moved to Grand Encampment Museum where it is operated as the Battle Miner newspaper office.
+The discovery of copper and the development of the Ferris-Haggarty copper mine in the Sierra Madre in 1897 gave rise to several mining towns, most of which are now quintessential Wyoming ghost towns.
+These include Battle, atop the Continental Divide, and Dillon established a mile from the mine.

 The spring where Eads first staked his claim is the center of this ghost town, which features foundations of a few cabins and a small grave.
 Don’t leave the area without visiting Casper Mountain, where you can find mountain biking trails of all levels and fat biking trails once the snow falls.
 Head into Casper for even more things to do.

-Although Point of Rocks Stage Station is not technically a ghost town, as the only station fully in tact on the Overland Trail, it certainly is a ghost of the past.
-The station is located just south of the Interstate 80 at Point of Rocks.
+Although Point of Rocks Stage Station is not technically a ghost town, the only station fully intact on the Overland Trail built in 1862, is undoubtedly a ghost of the past and a fascinating abandoned place in Wyoming.
+The station is located just south of Interstate 80 at Point of Rocks.
 Explore the building, and then walk west on the Overland Trail.
-Less than a quarter mile to the west, find fenced gravesites dating back to the 19th century.
+Less than a quarter mile to the West, find fenced gravesites dating back to the 19th century.